-When you welcome a new pup to your home, examine their temperament by looking out for the following checkmarks:
+When you welcome a new pup to your home, examine its temperament by looking out for the following checkmarks:

 Their stubbornness is a reflection of their intelligence.
 They will always strive to be the alpha of the family.
 If you want to train a Dachshund well, you need to show them that you’re in charge and that they need to be submissive.
 Training a Dachshund is a challenging but necessary endeavor.
 If you don’t make an effort to raise them to be a proper member of society, you’re going to end up with an ill-behaved dog, impossible to control.
 Dachshunds have strong self-will.
 They’ll behave as if your home is their realm and everyone needs to obey their rules.

-Your pup’s wellbeing will depend on their health and the amount of care they receive.
-Let’s go through all things that you can do to make sure your pup lives a good and healthy life.
+Your pup’s well-being will depend on their health and the amount of care they receive.
+Let’s go through all the things that you can do to make sure your pup lives a good and healthy life.

 The most critical aspect of Dachshund care is their health.
 Unfortunately, these cuties are affected by some genetic conditions such as

 What you need to remember is that this breed is prone to disc injuries due to their elongated bodies and short, sturdy legs.
 Although it doesn’t necessarily mean your pup will suffer any injuries while they’re younger, their spine will get more sensitive as they grow older.
 If you take good care of your puppy, you may protect them from future health problems.
 Nurturing a Dachshund involves paying a lot of attention to the following: